 Alexander Technique (AT) addresses one of the great unsolved problems of modern society: how to work smarter.
 Because we all need to work smarter if we don't want to work in a state of continual pain and discomfort.

-Most jobs involve upright activities.
-Unless you are a professional mattress tester, you probably work in an upright position (either standing or sitting).
+Most jobs involve upright activities (either standing or sitting).
 Being upright for extended periods of time is difficult, especially in stillness.
 So you are already meeting one serious challenge - just maintaining a standing or seated posture - before you even begin the work you are being paid for.

 In response to this predicament, a great deal of ergonomic furniture is bought and sold every year with the promise of making work in the upright bearable.
 But for the most part, furniture will not change things very much.
 Because the equipment that is malfunctioning is not the furniture.
 It's our selves.
 How we do what we do is the problem.